 [elevators only] The occupant will only use elevators when their behavior contains a Go To Elevators action.
 See Section 5.3.3 for more information.
 Otherwise, the occupant can use all non-restricted elevators at any time.

 From List

-The occupant can only use certain components.
+The occupant can only use certain components (see Section 2.6.1 for help using the Object Sets dialog).
 When using this option, the list can be specified in one of the following ways:

 Reject